-Set the Instant Pot to Sauté and add the oil.
+- Set the Instant Pot to Sauté and spray with the oil.
 Add in the onion, carrot, and celery and cook for couple of minutes to soften before adding the mushrooms.
 Cook another couple of minutes before adding the garlic, rosemary, Worcestershire sauce, tomato purée and beef mince.

 Like this post?
 Then why not try these related recipes: